nriveira/birdsong/README.txt

 # Using Features to Separate Syllables #
     * syllable_sorting.ipynb
-        Segment syllables according to spectral entropy, and store as a pkl file
+        Segment syllables according to spectral entropy, and store as a pkl file for automated clustering

 # Feature Embedding #
     * automated_umap_syllables.ipynb
-        Get segmented syllables from previous code, extract features, and plot them onto UMAP embedding
+        Get segmented syllables from previous code, extract features, and plot them onto dimensionality reduced embeddings

     * umap_syllables.ipynb
         Use hand-segmented data with spectral features to get umap embedding